An essay supporting the right for all gender and sexual identities to wear skirts/dresses

 Since I've introduced my general background, now for some older history about skirted men.
 For some reason that I’ve now forgotten, I randomly wondered several days ago whether men wear skirts.
 Obviously, kilts are almost identical to skirts and have been quite popular in Scotland to this very day.
 Additionally, men in many countries wore skirt- and dress-like clothing for centuries until approximately colonial times.
 The Romans, for example, conquered much of the then-known world in short skirts; but pants were more of a barbarian influence.
 Even now, men in the Middle East and some other countries still wear dress-like clothing.
 In North America, war was a major contributor to clothing change.
 Women began wearing pants as they entered the workforce, and men much more permanently adopted these leg coverings on the front lines.
 Ever since World War II, the Vietnam War, and the like, we have rightly admired these valiant men and women for their sacrificial contribution to society.
 Fashion took the associated styles and popularized them as elements of strong, capable men, men worthy of leadership and other high positions.
 Around the 1960s and later decades, societal undercurrents continued to oppose the pressures to conform by beginning to publicize cross-dressing, support the Civil Rights Movement, and other similar activities.
 After considering the historical context and the modern movements, I decided to purchase at least one skirt to see what I thought of it.
 Although finding one inexpensive enough to fit my uncertainty and a size to fit my small frame took a little effort, I found several good ones at a local thrift store earlier this week, thereby leading to what I've already shared int he first paragraph and a few others.

 Second, I would like to present evidence from modern society’s feminist and LGBTQIA+ movements.
 Women’s traditional garb has been skirts and dresses; but in the last seventy-five to one hundred years, this lovely portion of the world’s population has been allowed in the Western world to wear almost any covering they desire for their bodies’ lower sections.
-Men, however, have been relegated to pants.
+Men, however, have been relegated to pants and shirts.
 Over the past decade or so, the LGBTQIA+ groups have received much attention for their increased equality with the male and female identities; but much stigma remains.
 If women and people in the LGBTQIA+ community may wear whatever clean, tidy clothing they want, why can't men?

 Third, I would like to address religious objections from a Christian perspective.
 Do I believe based on the Bible's perspective that male and female were God’s original ideals?
 Yes.
 Do I think that people who choose to dress differently than normal are living a lifestyle other than that original ideal?
 Quite likely no. Is living a lifestyle other than God’s ideal sin?
 Quite likely yes, but it depends a little on the situation.
 Do I consider people who dress differently to be sinners?
 Some people might say that this community's members are, but I choose to withhold judgement on that topic for reasons which I will soon explain.
 Will these people die the second death, go to hell, or whatever else happens after death depending on the inquirer’s perspective?
 That I can’t answer, because God is the final authority on who goes to heaven and who doesn’t.
 When He makes that decision, He considers each person’s whole life background and how it influences why the person did what they did: trauma, learning opportunities, cultural influences, and much more that only He knows.
 Anyway, people's obvious adaptation throughout history to various life changes negates many of the objections that people might raise.

-Therefore, I choose to appreciate myself and to care for the feeling, sensitive aspects of my character which I've ignored for far too long.
+Let us now consider more modern perspectives.
 Skirts are comfortable, and we in the West don’t take a second look at a woman who wears pants one day, shorts the next, and a skirt or dress the third, unless we think her clothing or body is particularly beautiful.
 Of course, some people will disagree because they still think that women should be subject to former customs—that’s just the way people view fashion trends; some people like them, but others hate them.
 If wearing a dress or a skirt does not influence the quality with which someone performs their work and if the person dresses such that they look good, what should keep them from wearing a skirt, a dress, or a pair of pants?
 It makes no difference.
 For things like riding a horse or a motorcycle, pants make much more sense than dresses and skirts, although riding sidesaddle addresses the equestrian perspective.
 However, a person can work a desk job or the like equally well in a skirt, a dress, or pants.
 What, then, should keep a person from being able to do that?
 Respecting people’s opinions is important, but what’s more important is taking care of one’s self and dressing to look good and to be able to work well in the environment in which one exists.

 A company's corporate image definitely is important to consider, as is being careful to avoid offending people.
 From the other perspective, though, good things like caring for one’s self and supporting equality rarely result from always conforming to traditionally accepted practices.
 Consider Martin Luther King, Jr. and Nelson Mandela.
 They and their supporters worked hard for colored people’s rights and suffered much for what they knew to be the proper values.
 Malala Yousafzai also has done similar work for women's education and has also experienced opposition.
 Although I don’t put wearing skirts on the same high level as these public figures’ admirable work, I do support people’s freedom to wear what they want within the confines of their work’s physical functions.
 When I’m sitting at a desk writing computer code or a journal entry, answering the phone, or editing a picture, when I’m carrying a new monitor and a computer to someone’s desk, the clean, well-styled fabric around my legs almost always makes absolutely no difference whether I can finish my tasks efficiently while providing quality customer service.
 Quite the contrary, having comfortably styled fabric there will allow me to focus better on my work instead of constantly thinking about how that fabric is pinching my genitals.
 Of course, I might offend someone by wearing a long skirt.
 However, King, Mandela, and Yousafzai also offended people because these three were addressing significant cultural barriers.